Yeah69/MrMeeseeks.DIE.Docs/docs/decorators-composites.md

 # Decorators & Composites

-The purpose of both, decorators & composites, is to enhance an interface.
-They accomplish that by wrapping instance(s) of that interface and implementating the interface themselves.
-The main difference is: while a decorator wraps a singular instance, the composite wraps a collection of instances.
-Therefore, the decorator is used to enhance functionality for a decorated instance, and the composite is used to aggregate over multiple instances.
+The purpose of both decorators & composites is to transparently add functionality to an instance of an interface.
+They do this by wrapping one or more instances of that interface and implementing the interface themselves.
+The main difference is that while a decorator wraps a single instance, a composite wraps a collection of instances.
+Therefore, the decorator is used to extend functionality to a decorated instance, and the composite is used to aggregate over multiple instances.
 The book "Design Patterns" by the Gang of Four is recommended for a better and more thorough description of these two patterns.

-## Why Is The Container Responsible Of Decorators & Composites?
+## Why Is The Container Responsible For Decorators & Composites?

-Because decorators and composites do implement the same interface that they are wrapping, they become transparent as soon as they'll be injected as that interface.
-The consuming side which gets an instance of such an interface injected is completely oblivious.
-The consumer neither knows nor makes assumptions of wheter the injected instance is the implementation or whether there is a chain of decorators in between or whether it is a composition of implementation.
-And that is exactly what we are going for with dependency injection: such responsibilities (decoration & composition of interfaces) are externalized.
-When using a container the extenal entity managing decorators and composites can only be the container, because it is the entity injecting the dependencies.
-Therefore, DIE supports the use of decorators & composites.
+Because decorators and composites implement the same interface they're wrapping, they become transparent as soon as they're injected as that interface.
+The consuming side that gets an instance of such an interface injected is completely unaware of it.
+The consumer neither knows nor makes any assumptions about whether the injected instance is the implementation, or whether there is a chain of decorators in between, or whether it is a composition of implementations.
+And that is exactly what we are doing with dependency injection: externalizing such responsibilities (decorating & composing interfaces).
+When using a container, the external entity that manages decorators and composites can only be the container, because it is the entity that injects the dependencies.
+This is why DIE supports the use of decorators & composites.

 ## Special Kind Of Implementation

-Decorators & Composites are considered implementations in DIE and have to be registered/aggregated as such.
-However, they are a special kind of implementation.
-They won't be used as standalone implementation but always only supplementary to "pure" implementations.
+Decorators & Composites are considered implementations in DIE and must be registered/aggregated as such.
+However, they are a special type of implementation.
+They won't be used as standalone implementations, but always only in addition to "pure" implementations.

 ## Decorators

-### Requirements

-- Implement the interface which will be decorated (e.g. `IInterface`)
-- Implement marker decorator interface (e.g. `IDecorator<>`) which will be registered with a `DecoratorAbstractionAggregation` attribute
-    - The decorator interface should have set its generic parameter to the decorated interface: `IDecorator<IInterface>`
-- Should have a constructor parameter of type of the decorated interface

-### Sample
+### Example

 ```csharp
 internal interface IInterface